Welcome to the Only Online Valve Trombone Store in the World

-Featuring the legendary Conn Valve Trombone, restored and customized with first and third valve slide trigger assemblies and our special engraved counter-weights that we call the "Triple C".
+Featuring the legendary Conn Valve Trombones, restored and customized with first and third valve slide trigger assemblies and our special engraved counter-weights that we call the “Triple C”.

-You also find a list of all my recordings that have a valve bone somewhere.
+You will also find a list of all the recordings in my private library that have a valve bone somewhere.

 We continue to thank Christine Derksen of The Conn Loyalist website for her permission to use her article as part of presentation in the informational section about Coprion bells.